-- 1. b. i. all liabilities, assets and business interests he or she has incurred or acquired during his or her tenure as President or that is held on his or her behalf; and - ii. all liabilities, assets and business interests of his or her spouse held by or on behalf of the spouse. - 2.
+- 1. The President shall - a. within three months of assuming office, disclose to the Anti-Corruption Commission- - i. all liabilities and business interests he or she has or that is held on his or her behalf; and - ii. all the assets, liabilities and business interests of his or her spouse held by or on behalf of the spouse; and - b. within three months of leaving office, disclose to the Anti-Corruption Commission- - all liabilities, assets and business interests he or she has incurred or acquired during his or her tenure as President or that is held on his or her behalf; and - ii. all liabilities, assets and business interests of his or her spouse held by or on behalf of the spouse. - 2.
 Where upon assuming office the President has any business interest, he or she shall, unless he or she otherwise disposes of the business interest, transfer the business interest to be held on his or her behalf in a trust which shall be managed in a manner to ensure conformity with this section.

-102. Restrictions regarding Office of President
+104. Restrictions regarding Office of President